 This article was written by Sophie Keiblinger.
 Sophie has been a software test engineer at TechTalk since 2014 and is based in Vienna, Austria.
 She is passionate about BDD and test automation because it “encourages and fosters communication between all stakeholders and leaves more time for exploring and finding the interesting stuff”.

 Developers have coding guidelines and formatting tools that help them keep their code clean, maintainable and readable as well as increase recognisability.
 You might think that Gherkin has no need for such conventions, given that Gherkin is essentially written using a natural language.
 But giving your brain easily recognizable and expected patterns to work with makes reading feature files and working with Gherkin much faster and easier.

 We have been asked if there are general conventions for Gherkin that should be followed.
 While there are none that we are aware of, we can share the guidelines that we generally agree on in our projects at TechTalk.

-In theory, your scenarios can be as simple as a single Given, When and Then step each.
-However, in real life they tend to grow and have multiple steps for each of these keyword.
+In theory, your scenarios can be as simple as a single Given, When Then step each.
+However, in real life, they tend to grow and have multiple steps for each of these keywords.
 In order to quickly spot where one block ends and another one begins, you can indent the steps starting with “And”.
 Then your scenario would look something like this: